History in Blue: 160 Years of Women Police, Sheriffs, Detectives, and State Troopers. 335 pages. Author, Allan Duffin. Kaplan Publishing.

 Sales tax included in price.
 Shipping available.

-FREE SHIPPING FOR DELIVERY TO CLASSROOM OR BOOKSTORE PICKUP.
+SAVE SHIPPING CHARGES WHEN YOU REQUEST DELIVERY TO CLASSROOM OR BOOKSTORE PICKUP.

 Academy students, use the coupon code that applies to you under the coupon code tab for free delivery.